-Thanks for choosing the TiGHT AV DSP-AEC-1010-DA.
-The DSP-AEC-1010-DA is an audio signal processing unit with analog and Dante interface, as well as a USB interface for computer audio.
+Thanks for choosing the TiGHT AV DSP-AEC-1410.
+The DSP-AEC-1410 is an audio signal processing unit with analog and a USB interface for computer audio.
 The unit is configured and controlled from a Windows application that presents an easy-to-use GUI.
 Powerful processing with EQ, dynamics, mixing and matrix combined with advanced acoustic echo cancellation (AEC) makes this unit suitable for a wide range of use cases.

-A single network cable connected to a PoE network switch allows for both power, control and Dante audio.
+A single network cable connected to a PoE network switch allows for both power and control.
 Analog audio inputs support both microphone and line level sources.
 Phantom power is selectable individually per analog input channel.